 ‘In my two years of studying counselling at Excelsia I have learned a tremendous amount of interesting things about myself, people and the world.
 I have made new friendships that I hope will last a lifetime.
 I have felt included and embraced just the way I am.
 The best things about the program are its diversity and small classes, which allow for a personal touch and a better perspective and interactive way of learning.’

-Master of Counselling student
+Master of Counselling alumnus

 Counselling Theories and Models

 Counselling theories and models provide frameworks for conceptualising and interpreting clients’ histories, issues and experiences, and are used to guide approaches for different groups and inform approaches to working with clients.
 Students will examine both historical and contemporary theoretical frameworks, exploring the implications of different theoretical emphases on client care.
 They learn how to apply theory when working with specific clients with various life challenges, and to formulate case conceptualisations which underpin client care and client outcomes.

 Employing a biopsychosocial-spiritual framework and associated approaches, students learn about the aetiology, diagnostic presentation, assessment and evidence-based interventions for a range of mental health issues.
 They reflect on personal assumptions relating to mental illness, including the relationship between spirituality and mental illness, also considering how stress and vulnerability predispose some individuals to mental health episodes.
 Finally, they explore the role of social and family contexts in the onset of mental health disorders and their management.

 Development and Diversity